danielsaidi/website_danielsaidi/collections/_posts/2010/2010-12-09-html5-local-storage.md

 ---
 title: HTML5 localstorage
 date:  2010-12-09 12:00:00 +0100
-tags:  web html
+tags:  javascript web
 ---

-I have spend some time experimenting with the new HTML 5 `localStorage` feature.
-It is a new feature that simplifies storing data in a browser, using JavaScript.
+I have spent some time experimenting with the new HTML 5 `localStorage` feature, which is a new feature that simplifies storing data in the browser using JavaScript.

-Local storage does NOT replace a real database, since it is unique for a browser and can not hold that large amounts of data, but it is great for smaller tasks.

-For instance, say that you have an iPhone web application that needs to uniquely identify the mobile device.
-The device itself does not send any such information (like the MAC address, phone number etc.) so, you’re at a loss.
+For instance, say that you have a web application that needs to uniquely identify the device.
+The device itself doesn't send information like the MAC address, phone number etc. so, you’re at a loss.

-With localStorage, however, you can easily create a unique ID (e.g. a GUID) then store it in local storage.
-The browser can then use the ID to identify itself.
+You can then easily create a unique ID and store it in local storage.
+The browser can then use the persisted to identify itself consistently until the user clears the local storage.

-For instance, this is all you need to store a small string in localStorage:
+This is all you need to store a small string in local storage:

 ```javascript
 localStorage.setItem("name", "Daniel");